 Hyperbaric: By definition, "hyperbaric" refers to gas pressure that is greater than normal.
 Specifically regarding HBOT, oxygen pressurized at above-normal levels allows the O2 to be absorbed more quickly into the blood stream.

 Oxygen: The body’s most essential element, oxygen is crucial for sustaining life.
 During HBOT treatment, the gas is used as the healing “drug,” which is all-natural and has very few risks or side effects in its application.

 Therapy: This simply refers to a prescribed treatment intended to relieve or heal a condition.

 How does it work?

 Hyperbaric oxygen is administered to patients through a vessel known as a hyperbaric chamber.
-Patients can enjoy watching a movie or a television show while they rest comfortably for a prescribed amount of time.
+During each session, patients can enjoy watching a movie or a television show while they rest comfortably for a prescribed amount of time.
 Patients are monitored in the chamber by experienced hyperbaric technicians and medical staff.

-The combination of increased atmospheric pressure and breathing 100% drives up to 1200% more oxygen into the body, causing a cascade of changes that include dramatically decreasing inflammation, increasing stem cell production, optimizing cellular energy production, and making more efficient all stages of wound healing.
-In short, HBOT optimizes the body's ability to heal, recovery, and thrive.
+This combination of increased atmospheric pressure and breathing 100% oxygen drives up to 1200% more oxygen into the body, causing a cascade of cellular changes, including dramatically decreased inflammation, increased stem cell mobilization, optimized cellular energy production, and more efficient wound healing at every stage.
+In short, HBOT optimizes the body's ability to heal, recover, and thrive.

 How long does it take?

 Each patient is different.
-A doctor will conduct an in-depth consultation with the patient to determine their individualized treatment for hyperbaric oxygen therapy.
+A doctor will conduct an in-depth consultation with the patient to determine his or her individualized HBOT treatment protocol.